andris9/mailsplit/README.md

   * **node.headers.add(key, value [,index])** adds a new header value to the specified index or to the top of the header block if index is not specified
   * **node.headers.update(key, value)** replaces a header value for the specified key
   * **node.headers.delete(key)** remove header value
+  * **node.headers.mbox** If this is a MBOX formatted message then this value holds the prefix line (eg. "From MAILER-DAEMON Fri Jul  8 12:08:34 2011")
+  * **node.headers.mbox** If this is a POST form-data then this value holds the HTTP prefix line (eg. "POST /upload.php HTTP/1.1")

 Additionally you can check the details of the node with the following properties automatically parsed from the headers: